Kritika2808/react-virtual-scrolling/README.md

                 rows={this.data}
                 scrollContainerHeight={400} // height of the container that would remain visible totalNumberOfRows={(this.data.length) || 0}
-                rowHeight={25} // for now, only fixed height rows can be rendered in the componnet rowRenderer={this.contentRenderer.bind(this)} // function for rendering different type of lists />
+                rowHeight={25} // for now, only fixed height rows can be rendered in the component rowRenderer={this.contentRenderer.bind(this)} // function for rendering different type of lists />
         </div>